 Oxyaquic Glossocryalfs JBBG.
 Other Glossocryalfs that have fragic soil properties: 1.
 In 30 percent or more of the volume of a layer 15 cm or more thick that has its upper boundary within 100 cm of the mineral soil surface; or 2.
 In 60 percent or more of the volume of a layer 15 cm or more thick.
 Fragic Glossocryalfs JBBH.
-Other Glossocryalfs that have:

-1. A xeric moisture regime; and

-2. A color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) throughout the upper 18 cm of the mineral soil, or materials between the soil surface and a depth of 18 cm have these color values after mixing; and

-3. A base saturation of 50 percent or more (by NH_4OAc) in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.

-Xerollic Glossocryalfs

-JBBI.
-Other Glossocryalfs that have:

-1. A xeric moisture regime; and

-2. A color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) throughout the upper 18 cm of the mineral soil, or materials between the soil surface and a depth of 18 cm have these color values after mixing.

-Umbric Xeric Glossocryalfs

-JBBJ.
-Other Glossocryalfs that:

-1. Are dry in some part of the moisture control section for 45 or more days (cumulative) in normal years; and 2.
-Have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) throughout the upper 18 cm of the mineral soil or have materials between the soil surface and a depth of 18 cm that have these color values after mixing; and 3.
-Have a base saturation of 50 percent or more (by NH_4OAc) in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
+Other Glossocryalfs that have all of the following: 1.
+A xeric soil moisture regime; and 2.
+A color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) either throughout the upper 18 cm of the mineral soil (unmixed) or between the mineral soil surface and a depth of 18 cm after mixing; and 3.
+A base saturation (by NH_4OAc) of 50 percent or more in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
+Xerollic Glossocryalfs JBBI.
+Other Glossocryalfs that have both: 1.
+A xeric soil moisture regime; and 2.
+A color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) either throughout the upper 18 cm of the mineral soil (unmixed) or between the mineral soil surface and a depth of 18 cm after mixing.
+Umbric Xeric Glossocryalfs JBBJ.
+Other Glossocryalfs that meet all of the following: 1.
+Are dry in some part of the moisture control section for 45 or more days (cumulative) in normal years; and 2.
+Have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) either throughout the upper 18 cm of the mineral soil (unmixed) or between the mineral soil surface and a depth of 18 cm after mixing; and 3.
+Have a base saturation (by NH_4OAc) of 50 percent or more in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
 Ustollic Glossocryalfs JBBK.
-Other Glossocryalfs that have a xeric moisture regime.
+Other Glossocryalfs that have a xeric soil moisture regime.
 Xeric Glossocryalfs JBBL.
 Other Glossocryalfs that are dry in some part of the moisture control section for 45 or more days (cumulative) in normal years.
 Ustic Glossocryalfs JBBM.
-Other Glossocryalfs that:
+Other Glossocryalfs that have both:

-1. Have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) throughout the upper 18 cm of the mineral soil or have materials between the soil surface and a depth of 18 cm that have these color values after mixing; and 2.
-Have a base saturation of 50 percent or more (by NH_4OAc) in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
+1. A color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) either throughout the upper 18 cm of the mineral soil (unmixed) or between the mineral soil surface and a depth of 18 cm after mixing; and 2.
+A base saturation (by NH_4OAc) of 50 percent or more in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
 Mollic Glossocryalfs JBBN.
-Other Glossocryalfs that have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) throughout the upper 18 cm of the mineral soil or have materials between the soil surface and a depth of 18 cm that have these color values after mixing.
+Other Glossocryalfs that have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) either throughout the upper 18 cm of the mineral soil (unmixed) or between the mineral soil surface and a depth of 18 cm after mixing.
 Umbric Glossocryalfs JBBO.
-Other Glossocryalfs that have a base saturation of 50 percent or more (by NH_4OAc) in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
+Other Glossocryalfs that have a base saturation (by NH_4OAc) of 50 percent or more in all parts from the mineral soil surface to a depth of 180 cm or to a densic, lithic, or paralithic contact, whichever is shallower.
 Eutric Glossocryalfs JBBP.
 Other Glossocryalfs.